 How did you calculate the energy expended?

 Strictly speaking, a calculation of energy would require knowing the distance the weight moved during the set.
-I make an assumption about the speed the weight is moving and that the speed is constant, so that the distance is proportional to the time under load.
+An assumption is made about the speed the weight is moving and that the speed is constant, so that the distance is proportional to the time under load.
 Energy expended then becomes weight (adjusted for lbs. or kg) multiplied by the acceleration due to gravity multiplied by distance.
 You can think of it as the product of weight and time under load multiplied by a constant, which should give a good measure of performance improvement over time.